vikingeducation/prep_basics/test-yourself-answers.md

 It's like a time machine for jumping back and forth between specific time stamp for coding.

+Version control is a way to work on parts of a project in parallel.
+You can create copies (branches) to make updates, add new material, or try out changes.
+The version control system tracks and manages all the pieces, and you can then choose what to keep and integrate back into the master project.

+*Contributed by [Anonymous]*
+*Contributed by [Laura L.] (https://github.com/liveoaks)*

 #### Git

 One of the most popular open-source version control systems.